fursich/action_recipient/README.md

 # ActionRecipient

-This gem overwrites email recipients addresses sent with ActionMailer.
+This gem dynamically overwrites email recipients addresses sent with ActionMailer.
-It helps you prevent your application from dispatching emails accidentally to existing addresses, expecially your users or clients in non-production environments.
+With this gem, you no longer have to worry about your application delivering accidental emails to your real customer in non-production environments.

+It is particularily helpful if you are using gmail account for your staging mail, as it can append original recipients information in the address.
+(See [below](#Using Gmail) for details)

-* althugh this gem has been developed and tested carefully, but there is no guarantee that this is 100% reliable.
+* although this gem has been developed and tested carefully, but there is no guarantee that this is 100% reliable.
 Please use this at your own risks, and test carefully before use.

 * Non-Actionmailer emails cannot be blocked nor redirected, as it works based on ActionMailer's interceptor mechanism.